syl20bnr/spacemacs-elpa-mirror/gnu/trie-readme.txt

 efficienct insertion operations, and less efficient deletion operations.
-Splay trees give good average-case complexity and are simpler to implement than AVL or red-black trees (which can mean they're faster in practice!), at the expense of poor worst-case complexity.
+Splay trees give good average-case complexity and are simpler to implement than AVL or red-black trees (which can mean they're faster in practice), at the expense of poor worst-case complexity.

 If your tries are going to be static (i.e. created once and rarely modified), then using perfectly balanced binary search trees might be appropriate.
-Perfectly balancing the binary trees is very inefficient, but it only has to be when the trie is first created or modified.
+Perfectly balancing the binary trees is very inefficient, but it only has to be done when the trie is first created or modified.
 Lookup operations will then be as efficient as possible for ternary search trees, and the implementation will also be simpler (so probably faster) than a self-balancing tree, without the space and time overhead required to keep